 1998-2000 - Hula - Hoakalei Hina - Macey Kamau'u

 2000-2004 - Tahitian - Te Vai Ura Nui - Cathy and Charles Temanaha

 2004-2006 - Tahitian - Tahiti Toa - Maeva Goo

 2006-2007 - Jazz/Contemporary - Chaminade University - Roxy Blumerick

 2007-2010 - Tahitian - Ma'ohi Nui - Agnes Matila Manuma

 2012-2013 - Tahitian - Ora Nui - Roxy Gabriel & Charlie Okada

 2014-present - Tahitian – founded Teva Oriata Polynesian Dance Troupe

-2017 - 1st place winners of Hula Wahine division - Hapa Haole Hula Competition - 3 Days of Aloha Festival
+2017 - 1st place winners of Hula Wahine group division - Hapa Haole Hula Competition - 3 Days of Aloha Festival